kdave/git-next/README.md

 name after merging all depending branches.
 Feed the instructions to `sh -ex` that will proceed until the first problem that's not handled internally.

-The '-x' switch will show the commands as they're executed, `-e` will stop execution if any git command fails.
+The `-x` switch will show the commands as they're executed, `-e` will stop execution if any git command fails.
 Typical non-error failures like deleting nonexistent branches are handled.